RoBOPPics/BB/_pages/app-man-connect.md

 If you already have an account, enter your email address and password.

-After logging in the first time, your credentials will be remembered by the App for up to 90 days.
+If you check the "Keep me signed in" box, then after logging in, your credentials will be remembered by the App for up to 90 days.

-## Edit or Delete your account
+## Change Password, Edit or Delete your account

 After you have created an account and are logged in, you go to your Profile in the Community section of the App.
-The Profile page has a kabob menu (three vertical dots) that includes items for Editing and Deleting your account.
+The Profile page has a kabob menu (three vertical dots) that includes items for Logging out, Editing and Deleting your account.

+To change your Password, log out.
+Then on the login page, click on "Forgot your password".
+This will allow you to create a new password.

   <nav class="pagination">